AgrawalQABulider/API_Automation_Lab/README.md

 Language Used :- Java

-First installed RestAssured, TestNG and Maven(come with Eclipse) I have created an maven project.
+First installed RestAssured, TestNG and Maven(come with Eclipse) I have created a maven project.
 In pom.xml file i have added all dependencies like rest-assured, json-schema-validator, json-path, xml-path, extentreport, testng etc..
 Then, I have created a package called "in.reqes.qa.apitestcases to main our testcases Basically, I have created one class called "HTTPRequestPostPut.java" file under that used GET Request, POST request and PUT request to perform actions.